kjappelbaum/pyepal/README.md

 ## Acknowledgments

 The research was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme ([grant agreement 666983, MaGic](https://cordis.europa.eu/project/id/666983)), by the [NCCR-MARVEL](https://www.nccr-marvel.ch/), funded by the Swiss National Science Foundation, and by the Swiss National Science Foundation (SNSF) under Grant 200021_172759.
-Part of the work was performed during the [Explore Together internship program at BASF](https://www.basf.com/global/en/careers/students/explore-together.html).
+Part of the work was performed as part of the [Explore Together internship program at BASF](https://www.basf.com/global/en/careers/students/explore-together.html).